Under Construction | How Cities Are Adapting To Climate Change

 HOW MONGLA IS GETTING READY

 The small port city of Mongla, Bangladesh, has encountered abrupt events such as destructive floods, cyclones, and storm surges, resulting in the loss of both lives and property.
 Mongla has demonstrated impressive resilience in adjusting to the evolving climate.
 Mayor Sheikh Abdur Rahman, in office since 2021, highlights the strides taken by the town in enhancing its flood resistance.
-This includes the construction of an 11-kilometre (7-mile) long marine drive road, two flood-control gates, an upgraded drainage system, a water reservoir, and a water treatment facility.
+This means the construction of an 11-kilometre (7-mile) long marine drive road.
+It also entails flood-control gates, an upgraded drainage system, a water reservoir, and a water treatment facility.
 Many domestic migrants in other vulnerable areas find Mongla an attractive option due to its adaptability and planning.

 Despite the scarcity of fresh water, the migration flow into Mongla is increasing.
 The OCHA describes that NGOs, in collaboration with governments, are actively working to develop Climate-Resilient, Migrant-Friendly Towns in Bangladesh.
 Their efforts in Mongla focus on planning for climate-induced migration by reducing informality in settlements and stimulating economic growth.
 The goal is to transform what might be viewed as a potential burden into an opportunity.
 For example, the establishment of an export processing zone in Mongla has generated new employment prospects for climate migrants, providing them with stability and economic opportunities.
 The ongoing initiatives supporting local adaptation planning in Mongla aim to strengthen resilience and facilitate the smooth integration of migrants into the community.